spack/spack-tutorial/tutorial_packaging.rst

 What if we want to expose the software's optional features in the package?
 We can do this by adding build-time options using package *variants*.

-Recall from configure's help output for ``mpileaks`` that the software has several optional features and packages that we could support in Spack.
+Recall from configure's help output for ``mympileaks`` that the software has several optional features and packages that we could support in Spack.
 Two stand out for tutorial purposes because they both take integers, as opposed to simply allowing them to be enabled or disabled.